inspectElements/Apni-Bachat/README.md

 ## Features of Proposed Solution

-- Likey reducing rate of frauds
+- Reducing rate of frauds
+- Bringing blockchain interactions on a mobile app
 - Credibility Check
 - User-Friendly and Polished UI
 - Multiluigal support